-19. We welcome HMRC's assurance at paragraph 3.27 of the consultation document that the proposals should not have any impact on directors of companies not involved in tax avoidance.
-However, we believe that this should go further with the inclusion of a safeguard to allow directors to demonstrate that they had no knowledge of the promoter activities of the company concerned.
+- 19. ICAEW welcomes HMRC's assurance at paragraph 3.27 of the consultation document that the proposals should not have any impact on directors of companies not involved in tax avoidance.
+However, we believe that this should go further with the inclusion of a safeguard to allow directors to demonstrate that they had no knowledge of the promoter activities of the company concerned. - 20.
+We are also concerned that these provisions could be used to disqualify individuals who were directors of shell companies that are used subsequently for tax avoidance promotion purposes.